A pellet stove is a great alternative to a full-fledged home heating system. It allows you to heat your home or workshop quickly and efficiently.

 To ensure that you’ll be happy with your new pellet stove, go with a unit that has a slightly higher heating power rating than you think you’ll need.
 When it comes to heating power, pellet stove ratings range from 24,000 BTUs to as much as 50,000 BTUs.

 The durability of the pellet stove and its ability to transfer heat partially depend on the material it is made from.
 When in function, almost every pellet stove gets hot on the outside.

 So, when your stove is one, you must keep kids and pets away from it.
 To ensure durability under extremely high temperatures, the exterior of the pellet stove should be made of quality cast metals.

 A pellet stove needs to efficiently vent away smoke and noxious gases outside your home, so it’s ventilation system is very important.
-The ventilation system also provides air to the combustion chamber.
+The ventilation system also provides air to the combustion chamber and the burn bot.
 Pellet stoves can be vented horizontally through a wall or vertically through the roof.

 If you prefer a set-it-and-forget-it approach to heating your home, automatic features are a huge plus.
 Such features may include automatic thermostat control that adjusts the blower speed and automatic pellet ignition.

 Due to its impressive heat output, great performance, and excellent quality, ComfortBilt Pellet Stove HP22 is the best pellet stove for the money.
 The programmable thermostat makes it super easy to use and the large view window makes it a great addition to any home.

 And, considering all the features this model has to offer, the price point is more than fair.
 If you like the HP22 but prefer a larger hopper, you can get the HP22-N. If you prefer pellet stove inserts, there’s also the ComfortBilt Pellet Stove HP22i.